neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getstorage.md

 ### Parameter Description

-* script_hash: Contract script hash
+* script_hash: Contract script hash or contract ID

 * key: The key to look up in storage (in hex string)